johanbrandhorst/blog/content/post/gogoproto.md

 1. The gRPC-Gateway [does not work with `gogo/protobuf` registered enums](https://github.com/grpc-ecosystem/grpc-gateway/issues/320).
 1. The default JSON marshaller used by the gRPC-Gateway is unable to marshal [non-nullable non-scalar fields](https://github.com/gogo/protobuf/issues/178).
-1. The gRPC-Gateways logic for handling the `google.protobuf.FieldMask` _Well Known Type_ in query parameters is hardcoded to use `golang/protobuf` for resolution.
 1. [A bug in the generator](https://github.com/grpc-ecosystem/grpc-gateway/issues/229)
 means generated files with _Well Known Types_ need post-generation corrections.